helderdarocha/chess-clocks/README.md

 arduino-cli compile --fqbn arduino:avr:nano "/Users/helderdarocha/CLionProjects/chess-clocks/Chess_Clock_i2C"
 ```

+I used Arduino Nano for this project.
 If you use a different board, replace the FQBN accordingly.